 A cold-blooded clutch shooter for the 76ers whose explosive scoring prowess struck fear into the Celtics and defined an era of NBA rivalry.

-In the early 1980s, when the NBA's fiercest battle was between the Philadelphia 76ers and the Boston Celtics, Andrew Toney was the secret weapon.
-Drafted in 1980, the guard from Southwestern Louisiana didn't just score; he delivered in the moments that mattered most.
-With a smooth, relentless offensive game, he earned the nickname 'The Boston Strangler' for his repeated demolition of the Celtics in high-stakes games.
-Teammates Julius Erving and Moses Malone provided the star power, but Toney's ability to create his own shot and take over fourth quarters was the engine of the 76ers' 1983 championship run.
-His career was tragically cut short by chronic foot injuries, leaving behind a compact eight-year legacy of what-ifs.
-Opponents like Larry Bird, however, never forgot, placing Toney's offensive talent in the highest echelon and cementing his status as a phantom of what might have been.
+Andrew Toney earned the nickname 'The Boston Strangler' for his repeated demolition of the Celtics in high-stakes games.
+Drafted in 1980, the guard from Southwestern Louisiana delivered in the moments that mattered most.
+Teammates Julius Erving and Moses Malone provided the star power, but Toney's ability to create his own shot and take over fourth quarters powered the 76ers' 1983 championship run.
+His career was tragically cut short by chronic foot injuries after eight seasons.
+Opponents like Larry Bird never forgot, placing Toney's offensive talent in the highest echelon and leaving a legacy of what-ifs.

 1946–1964